FlexMeasures/flexmeasures/ci/README.md

 # WSGI configuration

-Here is an example hot to serve this application as WSGI app:
+Here is an example how to serve this application as WSGI app:

     # This file contains the WSGI configuration required to serve up your